loganmarchione/loganmarchione.com/content/posts/2022/11p1/index.md

 Once I get to the [post-installation](https://wiki.archlinux.org/title/installation_guide#Post-installation) section of the installation, I use an [Ansible playbook](https://github.com/loganmarchione/ansible-arch-linux) to setup my packages, desktop, settings, etc...
 This allows me to keep my desktop and laptop setups consistent.

-# Usage
+# Conclusion

-I've been using it on and off for about a week.
+I've been using this T14 on and off for about a week.
 I run KDE Plasma, so it's very customizable, and I was able to tweak power settings, Bluetooth, trackpad speed, etc...

-# Conclusion
+All the hardware works, and it does everything I ask it.
+I haven't run the battery down to zero, but the projected 13 hour battery life sounds correct (assuming the screen brightness isn't maxed out).

 No complaints so far!
 I need to pickup a sleeve and maybe a few adapters (DisplayPort and VGA come to mind).